-While not all of our long road trip tips centre around safety, preparing your car is one of the best ways to prevent risk and give you peace of mind on a long drive.
+While not all of our long road trip tips center around safety, preparing your car is one of the best ways to prevent risk and give you peace of mind on a long drive.

-A smart idea is to book your car in for a service before you hit the road.
+A smart idea is to book your car for a service before you hit the road.
 This will ensure that everything is in good working order and it will reduce the chances of anything going wrong while you are traveling.

 Looking to prepare your car yourself?

 - Fill up with gas before you set off (it’s more expensive on the highway)

 Fluid Levels| Tire Tread | Tire Pressure | Lights | Wipers | Gas Levels

 Include an emergency kit in your road trip packing list.

 Accidents do happen.
 You need to be prepared, especially if you’re driving a long way and could be far from home or your next stop.

 That’s why it’s important that you always pack an emergency kit for your long car drive.